-The Fuel Cost Factor is forecasted to be \$37.225 compared to a Base Cost of Fuel of \$33.674.
-Ms. Robles explained that (1) combined cycle generation cost per MWh is higher compared to FAC-139; (2) the credit associated with the OSS Adjustment is forecasted to be lower than in FAC-139 due to reduced opportunities for OSS sales; (3) purchases through MISO is forecasted to be higher on a total MWh basis than in FAC-139; and (4) although the forecasted cost per MWh is lower than FAC-139, it is projected to be higher compared to recent pricing.
+The Fuel Cost Factor is forecasted to be \$31.780 compared to a Base Cost of Fuel of \$33.674.
+Ms. Robles explained that (1) steam and combined cycle generation is projected to be higher compared to FAC 140; (2) the credit associated with the Off System Sales Adjustment is forecasted to be higher than in FAC 140 due to increased opportunities for such sales; (3) NIPSCO has incorporated in this FAC, for the first time, forecasted credits associated with renewable energy credit sales and JV cash distributions; and (4) although the forecasted cost per MWh is higher than in FAC 140, it is projected to be lower compared to recent pricing.

-Ms. Robles stated to ensure NIPSCO provides electricity to its retail customers at the lowest fuel cost reasonably possible, NIPSCO has utilized the approved Hedging Plan from FAC-134, which became effective July 1, 2022, and NIPSCO will continue to utilize financial hedges under the 2022 Hedging Plan to mitigate economic impacts and volatility within each FAC.
-Additionally, NIPSCO has added additional wind and solar resources and will continue to add new resources to its portfolio, which do not have variable fuel costs and are much cheaper relative to utilizing coal-fired (steam) generation.
-She stated NIPSCO will continue to utilize its growing wind, solar, and solar plus storage fleet of assets to economically serve customers.
+Ms. Robles stated that to ensure NIPSCO provides electricity to its retail customers at the lowest fuel cost reasonably possible, NIPSCO has utilized the approved Hedging Plan from FAC 138, which became effective July 1, 2023, and NIPSCO will continue to utilize financial hedges under the Hedging Plan to mitigate economic impacts and volatility within each FAC.
+Second, NIPSCO has added additional wind and solar resources and will continue to add new resources to its portfolio, which do not have variable fuel costs and are much cheaper relative to utilizing coal-fired (steam) generation.
+She stated NIPSCO will continue to utilize its ever-growing wind, solar, and solar plus storage fleet of assets to economically serve customers as well.

-Mr. Wagner testified two key factors could impact coal transportation costs during the forecast period: power prices and the price of HDF.
-Power prices may impact coal transportation costs under two transportation contracts that are indexed to station LMPs.
+Mr. Wagner testified there are two key factors that could impact coal transportation costs during the forecast period.
+One factor, power prices, may impact coal transportation costs under two transportation contracts that are indexed to station LMPs.
 Contract transportation rates are forecasted using forward energy prices and have maximum rates that ultimately hedge price exposure.
-With respect to the price of HDF, two coal transportation agreements also have mileage-based fuel surcharges that vary with changes in HDF which can impact transportation costs.
+A second factor is the price of HDF.
+Two coal transportation agreements also have mileage-based fuel surcharges that vary with changes in HDF which impact transportation costs.
 Fuel surcharges under these agreements are calculated monthly using the average weekly spot price of HDF.
-Mr. Wagner testified fuel surcharge estimates are included in rate projections used to develop comprehensive transportation costs for the forecast period.
-He stated the spot price of HDF as of August 7, 2023 was \$4.239 per gallon, which is a 15% year-over-year decrease.
-The EIA expects global oil inventories to decrease during the latter half of 2023 and expects diesel prices to average \$4.18 per gal during the second half of 2023 and average \$3.94 per gallon in 2024.
-However, the EIA expects declines in Russian petroleum production with increases in non-OPEC country production.
-This net impact is expected to result in flat diesel prices.
-Therefore, actual fuel surcharges under NIPSCO's transportation agreements are expected to remain relatively stable during the forecast period.
+Fuel surcharge estimates are included in rate projections used to develop comprehensive transportation costs for the forecast period.
+He stated that, for reference, the spot price of HDF as of November 6, 2023 was \$4.366 per gallon.
+This is a 18% year-over-year decrease.
+The EIA expects global oil inventories to decrease modestly during the first half of 2024 and expects diesel prices to average \$4.26 per gal during 2024.
+Therefore, fuel surcharges under NIPSCO's transportation agreements are expected to remain relatively stable during the forecast period.